 And to be clear, there is absolutely no way I’d say I’ve made it to some magical land of perfect mental health.
 I’m still in the trenches daily.
 The only difference now is that I feel more in control and like it doesn’t tear down my entire world when a mood swing hits.
 Instead of a tsunami, it’s a minor flood.
 And I can handle a minor flood.
 It still sucks, but the progress is obvious.
 It wasn’t that I hadn’t been trying hard enough.
 I had to accept myself the way I was and learn to work with my brain properly.

-I feel like it’s important to share the things I’ve learned with other ADHDers like myself who just want to feel okay.
+I feel like it’s important to share the things I’ve learned with other ADHDers, or really anyone like myself who just wants to feel okay.
 I know all too well what it’s like to feel like there’s no hope of ever resembling normalcy.
 I know what it feels like to be drowning in your own existence and feel helpless to change yourself for the better.

 When you’re so far down, it can be difficult to know what your first step towards a better life can be.
 It can be hard to see through all the fog, and especially hard to know what’s true and what isn’t when it comes to things that can help.
 I’ve made it my mission to help you clear up that fog.
 I want to share with you what I’ve learned and what I have yet to learn on this journey.
 I want the progress I’ve made so far to encourage you and show you what’s possible.